If a local file storage is outside the document root, images are sometimes not shown if multiple images are on a page.

 Shouldn't the LocalConfiguration.php be protected against concurrent write access, in case someone does a thing like I did?
 In that case a performance hit would occur since requests become serialized, but there would not be any random failures.

-#13 Updated by Markus Klein over 5 years ago
+#13 Updated by Markus Klein about 6 years ago

 - Status changed from New to Closed